-1. Pull the black strap (located on back side of TV) straight down to release the TV from the mounting bracket.
+1. Pull the black strap (located below the TV) straight out to release the TV from the mounting bracket.

 - 2. Pull the TV out and pivot to desired position. - 3.
 Rotate TV back to center position and press straight back.
 You will hear a "click" when the TV is secured into locked position.